Enter your e-mail to receive more tips that will improve the success of your website.

 As hosting providers upgrade control panels and offer more features that make it simple to increase website functionality, web hosting is becoming easier and easier to manage.

 The control panel is where all the key elements of a website are managed including e-mail, website files, preferences and domains.
-If you’ve never seen one, visit HostMonster and click the “Demo Login” on the left side of the home page.
+If you’ve never seen one, visit HostMonster and click the “View Demo” button on the lower right side of the home page.
 A sample control panel will appear with a step-by-step startup wizard.
 HostMonster uses a very popular brand of hosting control panel called cPanel.
 You’ll see that it’s very straight forward with a clean interface.

 In terms of adding functionality, look for a button under the “Software/Services” area of the control panel called “Fantastico De Luxe.”
 With this application, you can install a variety of programs such as a WordPress blog or a bulletin board where website visitors can have a discussion.
 All of this can be done with a few clicks of the mouse.